solvmanifold/LatentTrader/docs/market_features.md

   - `sentiment_zscore`: Standardized sentiment score relative to 20-day mean
     - Formula: z = (x - μ) / σ

+Note: The raw daily GDELT sentiment score is not included as a feature because it is highly noisy and subject to significant day-to-day fluctuations.
+Instead, moving averages, momentum, and volatility measures are used to provide more robust and stable indicators of market sentiment, which are generally more useful for modeling and analysis.

 The data is stored in two formats:
 1. Raw GDELT data: `data/market_features/gdelt_raw.parquet`
 2. Processed sentiment features: `data/market_features/market_sentiment.parquet`